Unified.to

 The takeaway

-Choosing an event delivery model isn't about preference—it's about which failure modes you're willing to own as your product grows.
+Choosing an event delivery model is not about preference.
+It is about which failure modes you want to own as your system scales:

 Start your 30-day free trial